mehdijamali/phoneNumberGenerator/Readme.md

 ## API Access

+You can use the API to generate new random numbers and then query data for phone numbers.

 The API is available at port `3000` by default.
 If this port is already in use on your system, you can change the port mapping in the `docker-compose.yml` file and restart the services.

 To access the API, navigate to: